Ice Cold in Alex: Plot

-This pack becomes the focus of suspicion.
-Pugh, already troubled by Van der Poel's lack of knowledge of the South African Army's tea-brewing technique, follows him when he heads off into the desert with his pack and a spade (supposedly to dig a latrine).
-Pugh thinks he sees an antenna.
-Later, at night, they decide to use the ambulance headlights to see what Van de Poel is really up to.
-He panics, blunders into some quicksand, and submerges his pack, though not before Anson and Murdoch see that it contains a radio set.
-They drag him to safety.
-While he recovers, they realise he is probably a German spy but decide not to confront him about this.
-During the final leg of the journey, Katy must be hand-cranked in reverse up a sand dune escarpment, and Van der Poel's strength is again crucial to achieving this.
+Pugh, troubled by van der Poel's lack of knowledge of the South African Army's tea-brewing technique, spies on him when he walks off alone, supposedly to dig a latrine, and thinks he sees a radio antenna.
+At night, when they turn on the ambulance headlights to see what van der Poel is doing, he blunders into quicksand in a panic and submerges his pack.
+Anson and Murdoch confirm it contains a radio set and drag him to safety.
+Realising van der Poel is probably a German spy, they choose not to confront him since Katy must be hand-cranked in reverse up a sand dune escarpment and his strength is crucial to their success.

-Continuing their drive, the party discuss their conviction that "Van der Poel" is a spy, and decide that they do not want to see him shot.
-When they reach Alexandria, Anson delivers everyone's papers except "Van der Poel's" to the Military Police check point and (off-screen) reports to the MP's senior officer that "Van der Poel" is a regular German soldier that they met lost in the desert and has surrendered to them under his parole (word of honour).
-Anson secures the MP's agreement to allow the party to enjoy a beer with their "captive" before taking him into custody as a prisoner of war.

-The party then make their way to a bar and Anson orders a cold beer, which he consumes with relish.
-But before they have drunk their first round, a Corps of Military Police officer arrives to arrest Van der Poel.
-Anson orders him to wait.
-Having become friends with Van der Poel and indebted to him for saving the group's lives, Anson tells him that if he gives his real name, he will be treated as a prisoner of war, rather than as a spy (which would mean execution by firing squad).

-Van der Poel admits to being Hauptmann Otto Lutz, an engineering officer with the 21st Panzer Division.
-Pugh notices that Lutz is still wearing fake South African dog tags and rips them off before the police see them.
-Lutz, after saying his farewells and concluding that they were "all against the desert, the greater enemy", is driven away, with a new respect for the British.
+The party concludes they don't want to see van der Poel shot for espionage, and after they reach Alexandria, Anson delivers everyone's papers except van der Poel's to the Military Police check point.
+He reports that "van der Poel" is a lost German soldier who surrendered to them under his parole (word of honour).
+The MP's agree to let the party have a farewell drink with their captive before taking him into custody as a prisoner of war.
+They go into a bar where Anson consumes a cold beer with relish but a Corps of Military Police officer arrives before they've finished the first round of drinks to arrest van der Poel.
+Anson, indebted to van der Poel for saving their lives, says that if he gives his real name he'll be treated as a prisoner of war rather than executed as a spy.
+Van der Poel admits to being a German engineer officer.
+Pugh rips his fake South African dog tags off and they say their farewells, concluding they were "all against the desert, the greater enemy."